graphile/graphile.github.io/src/pages/postgraphile/usage-cli.md

 - `-i`, `--graphiql <path>`
   the route to mount the GraphiQL interface on. defaults to `/graphiql`
 - `--enhance-graphiql`
-  [DEVELOPMENT] opt in to additional GraphiQL functionality (this may change over time - only intended for use in development)
+  [DEVELOPMENT] opt in to additional GraphiQL functionality (this may change over time - only intended for use in development; automatically enables with `subscriptions` and `live`)
 - `-b`, `--disable-graphiql`
   disables the GraphiQL interface. overrides the GraphiQL route option
 - `-o`, `--cors`